Skip to main content

 Rain Garden, East Lansing

-Post construction BMPs are land management practices designed to minimize, treat, and control runoff before entering our rivers, lakes and wetland to improve water quality after a project is complete.
-MDOT utilizes both structural and operational BMPs to protect receiving waters during construction and post-project.
-Information on construction stormwater BMPs can be found in the Soil Erosion and Sedimentation Control Manual and the Drainage Manual.
+Post construction SCMs are land management practices designed to minimize, treat, and control runoff before entering our rivers, lakes and wetland to improve water quality after a project is complete.
+MDOT utilizes both structural and operational SCMs to protect receiving waters during construction and post-project.
+Information on construction stormwater SCMs can be found in the Soil Erosion and Sedimentation Control Manual and the Drainage Manual.

-Structural post construction best management practices (PC-BMP) can be a physical device or a more natural approach to treat the runoff leaving the MDOT system.
+Structural post construction stormwater control measures (PC-SCM) can be a physical device or a more natural approach to treat the runoff leaving the MDOT system.
 Both types are designed to trap or filter pollutants from runoff, or reduce runoff velocities and remain in place permanently.
-Structural PC-BMP examples include:
+Examples include:

 • Hydrodynamic separator: A manufactured device that removes sediment and floatable material from stormwater.
 Typically used in urban areas.